yanchaomei/COD-Labs/README.md

 # COD-Labs
-There are six labs this semester and the final goal is to build a MIPS CPU which achieved Pipeline.
+There are six labs this semester and the final goal is to build a MIPS CPU which achieves Pipeline.